WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 LLU uses methods similar to the second alternative to facilitate using MLEs and decrease the amount of boilerplate code needed from developers.
-Namely, for each class that you register to be used as MLE, LLU will maintain a map, which associates managed C++ objects with IDs assigned to them by Wolfram Language.
+Namely, for each class that you register to be used as MLE, LLU will maintain a map, which associates managed C++ objects with IDs assigned to them by the Wolfram Language.

 Register a class as Managed Expression
 =========================================

-Imagine you have a class `A` whose objects you want to manage from Wolfram Language:
+Imagine you have a class `A` whose objects you want to manage from the Wolfram Language:

 .. code-block:: cpp